View the full prospectus in PDF

 understanding the complexity of the rail supply chain may go beyond written

-words and numbers, study participants will have the opportunity to hear the
+words and numbers, study participants have the opportunity to hear the

 principal study authors discuss the details of the analysis and major

-implications, and have the opportunity to question the study’s authors, both
+implications, and have the opportunity to question the study’s authors (afterwards as well).

 A model of each component of the rail supply